This post may contain affiliate links. Please read our disclosure policy.

 For finely ground salt

 Put the salt, herbs, and garlic together in a mixer or grinder.
-Blend till it is a nice smooth refined green salt.
+Blend until the mixture resembles fine, refined green salt.

 At this point, you can decant it into a glass jar and put it away.
-If you used fresh herbs, you can also continue with step 3.
+If you use fresh herbs, you can also continue with step 3.

 For more coarse/chunkier salt